petrus-jvrensburg/petrus-jvrensburg/README.md

 I'm a **Full Stack Engineer** based in Cape Town, South Africa 🇿🇦

-Software has been eating the world for a while now, but there's so much left to build: So I've been working for the past 10 years as a Full Stack Developer, Software Architect & Founder, trying to gain as much experience as possible building startups that solve every-day problems using software.
+Software has been eating the world for a while, but there's so much left to build: I have **10 years experience** as a Full Stack Developer / Software Architect & Founder, working to build software startups to solve people's every-day problems.

 My favourite tools are: **PostgreSQL**, **Elixir**, **Tailwind**, **GraphQL**, **Python** & **Flutter**.